-- 2. Zone A shall have the lowest floor (including basement) elevated to at least one foot above the base flood elevation utilizing information obtained pursuant to Section 5-3, paragraph H.1 b; Section 5-5, paragraph B; or Section 5-8, paragraph D. - Together with attendant utility and sanitary facilities meet the flood proofing standards of Section 5-6.G.I. - H. Manufactured Homes Substantial improvement of manufactured homes located within: - 1.
-Zones Al-30, shall: - a.
-Be elevated on such that the lowest floor is at least one foot above the base flood elevation; and, - Be on a permanent foundation, which may be poured masonry slab or foundation walls, with hydraulic openings, or may be reinforced piers or block supports, any of which support the manufactured home so that no weight is supported by its wheels and axles; and, - c.
-Be securely anchored to an adequately anchored foundation system to resist flotation, collapse, or lateral movement.
-Methods of anchoring may include, but are not limited to: - Over-the-top ties anchored to the ground at the four corners of the manufactured home, plus two additional ties per side at intermediate points (manufactured homes less than 50 feet long require one additional tie per side); or by, - 2) Frame ties at each corner of the home, plus five additional ties along each side at intermediate points (manufactured homes less than 50 feet long require four additional ties per side). - 3) All components of the anchoring system described in Section 5-6, paragraph H. I. c.
-1) & 2) shall be capable of carrying a force of 4800 pounds.
+- c. together with attendant utility and sanitary facilities meet the floodproofing standards of Section 6.
+I.1.a., b., and c. - K. H. Manufactured Homes Substantial improvement of manufactured homes located within: - 1.
+Zones AE Al-30, shall: - a.
+Be elevated on-such that the lowest floor (including basement) of the manufactured home is at least one (1) foot above the base flood elevation; and, - b.
+Be on a permanent foundation, which may be poured masonry slab or foundation walls, with hydraulic openings, or may be reinforced piers or block supports, any of which support the manufactured home so that no weight is supported by its wheels and axles; and, - c.
+Be securely anchored to an adequately anchored foundation system to resist flotation, collapse, or lateral movement.-.
+Methods of anchoring may include, but are not limited to: - 1) Over-the-top ties anchored to the ground at the four corners of the manufactured home, plus two additional ties per side at intermediate points (manufactured homes less than fifty (50) feet long require one additional tie per side); or by, - 2) Frame ties at each corner of the home, plus five additional ties along each side at intermediate points (manufactured homes less than fifty (50) feet long require four additional ties per side). - 3) All components of the anchoring system described in Section 5-6, paragraph H. l. c.
+1) & 2) shall be capable of carrying a force of 4,800 pounds.